Causes Of Migraines

-Many migraine cases will stop all together when the patient changes their life situation for the better.
-Leaving your job, selling your kids or getting a divorce aren’t always the most ideal solutions to any problem however.
+Many migraine cases will stop altogether when the patient changes their life situation for the better.
+Leaving your job, selling your kids, or getting a divorce aren’t always the most ideal solutions to any problem, however.
 Learning to deal better with stress and reducing the amount of emotional suppression you engage in can be more humane solutions.

 Migraines And Food

-Some of us have severe food intolerances that essentially causative when it comes to migraine.
-In other words your migraines won’t go away completely unless you quit eating that certain food.
-The two most common examples of this that we see in clinic are dairy and wine.
+Some of us have severe food intolerances that essentially causative when it comes to migraines.
+In other words, your migraines won’t go away completely unless you quit eating that certain food.
+The two most common examples of this that we see in clinics are dairy and wine.